sarthakarora9760/SpotifyUsingArgoCD/README.md

 Notes:-
 <br><br>
 Docker images used in both applications:-<br><br>
-saarora123/spotifyv1, <br> saarora123/netflixv1<br><br>
+saarora123/spotifyv1 <br> saarora123/netflixv1<br><br>
 Step-1: I had my own web application projects so I hosted the source code for the same in this github repository under folders netflix and spotify.<br><br>

 Step-2: I installed minikube cluster on my windows machine using Docker as a driver (Kubernetes v1.28.3 on Docker 24.0.7) and after executing minikube start --driver=docker, I was able to view the cluster in my Docker Desktop.<br><br>

-Then, I followed the offical guide to install and setup Argo CD into my cluster and when all my pods were in ready state, I port forwarded the service- ArgoCD to 8080 and accessed the Argo CD UI.<br><br>
+Then, I followed the offical guide to install and setup Argo CD into my cluster and when all my pods were in ready state, I port forwarded the service- ArgoCD Server to 8080 and accessed the Argo CD UI.<br><br>

-Step=3: I then installed Argo Rollouts for my cluster and followed the offical guide.<br><br>
+Step-3: I then installed Argo Rollouts for my cluster and followed the offical guide.<br><br>

 Step-4: Then, I dockerized two of my simple web applications (Netflix by Sarthak) and (Spotify by Sarthak) using a simple Dockerfile that contains nginx:alpine as base image.
 Also, I pushed the images to my public registry saarora123/spotifyv1 and saarora123/netflixv1<br><br>